13 – 18 inches

 - Siberian Shiba Puppies – Before You Buy…

-- Physical Traits of the Siberian Shiba
+- 3 Little-Known Facts About the Siberian Shiba